catberry/catberry/docs/index.md

 **[↑ back to top](#table-of-contents)**

 # Flux
-Catberry uses a [Flux](https://facebook.github.io/flux/docs/overview.html)-like architecture, which defines the use of [stores](#stores)--data sources--and views/components that get & render data from stores.
+Catberry uses a [Flux](https://facebook.github.io/flux/docs/overview.html) – like architecture, which defines the use of [stores](#stores) – data sources – and views/components that get & render data from stores.
 Catberry uses [cat-components](#cat-components) for these views.
 This is a robust and high-performance architecture that allows you to create large, as well as complex applications with many data dependencies.

 Asynchronous workflow is controlled by using [Promises](https://www.promisejs.org/).
 Catberry uses the native `Promise` in the browser or in Node.js (V8).
 If global type `Promise` is not found, the framework will define it for you using the ["Bare bones Promises/A+ implementation"](https://www.npmjs.org/package/promise).